symfony/symfony-docs/components/messenger.rst

                        'text/html'
                    )
            );

+           return $envelope;
        }
     }

 Your own Receiver
 ~~~~~~~~~~~~~~~~~

-A receiver is responsible for receiving messages from a source and dispatching
+A receiver is responsible for getting messages from a source and dispatching
 them to the application.

 Imagine you already processed some "orders" in your application using a